 - (4) Final Adoption.
 The Court will adopt, modify or reject the final proposed amendments by September 30.
 An amendment is effective as to all cases filed on or after December 1 of the year in which the amendment was adopted and may apply to pending cases to the extent it is practical and fair. - (5) Alteration of Timing and Procedure.
-For cause, the Court may alter the timing or procedures set forth in this Local Rule by General Order. - (c) Emergency Amendments.
-When the Court or the Committee determines there is an immediate need to implement an amendment, including a technical, clarifying or conforming amendment, the amendment may be adopted by the Court without prior comment by the bar or the public.
+For cause, the Court may alter the timing or procedures set forth in this Local Rule by General Order. - there is an immediate need to implement an amendment, including a technical, clarifying or conforming amendment, the amendment may be adopted by the Court without prior comment by the bar or the public.
 The effective date of an emergency amendment is the date set forth by the Court in the General Order adopting the amendment.
 Amendments adopted under this subsection will thereafter be circulated to the bar and the public for comment and reevaluated by the Committee and the Court for possible revision according to the deadlines set forth in sections (b)(3) and (b)(4) of this Local Rule.